MiaLWGH/WiSTraining/README.md

 >
 > Thus, to avoid this security risk, the best practice is to only allow the traffic from your IP address instead of public.
 For example, when launching an instance, change "Anywhere" to "My IP" for security group under "Network settings".
 You will find more information below.
 >
 > However, there is another issue when you work from office.
 The automatically detected IP address may not be the correct one!
 Without the correct IP address, we cannot set up the security group correctly, and you may not be able to connect to your instance.
-The first step is to help you find your true IP address.
+The following steps show you how to find your true IP address if the issue occurs.

-#### Linux short cut to find the true IP address:
+#### Launch a Linux instance and find the true IP address if needed:
 1. Launch a Linux instance from console.
 Please follow the steps in "Step 1: Launch an instance":

    Note: